 Whatever your intentions, we’ve used all the latest consoles extensively.
 We’ve combined our experiences and our vast knowledge of gaming knowledge on the whole before highlighting the very best below.
 We’ve also looked at what you need to know about each of them.
 Ultimately, whichever one you buy, you’re going to be delighted.
 Still, some prior knowledge of their strengths and weaknesses will help you get the best from your budget.

-What’s the best console for you?
+What’s the best console?

-Edging out the competition thanks to some great exclusive games that really push the hardware, the PlayStation 5 also has a unique controller in the DualSense, giving you a feeling of more immersion.
+We think the best console overall is the PlayStation 5 (check price).
+It edges out the competition thanks to some great exclusive games that really push the hardware, the PlayStation 5 also has a unique controller in the DualSense, giving you a feeling of more immersion.
 The console itself has a divisive look, but its system user interface is a delight to use, refining what worked well for Sony consoles before.
 If you only want to own one console, this is the one to go for.

-Highly affordable for an under-the-TV console, the Xbox Series S is also ridiculously small for what it can achieve.
+The Xbox Series S (check price) is highly affordable for an under-the-TV console, the Xbox Series S is also ridiculously small for what it can achieve.
 It’ll play all the Xbox Series X games, albeit not in 4K, and Xbox Game Pass makes it a continuing bargain.
 You’ll need to budget for some external hard drive space to get the most from it, but it’s worth it, thanks to the plethora of Xbox exclusives to catch up on.

-Thanks to its excellent game library, Nintendo continues its reign as the best option for families.
+The Nintendo Switch (check price) is best for families thanks to its excellent game library, Nintendo continues its reign as the best option for families.
 Mario Kart 8 and Super Smash Bros will divide families in the best way.
 At the same time, there are immersive experiences from The Legend of Zelda: Breath of the Wild and its forthcoming sequel.
 The standard Switch console will suit most families with the OLED model excessive for family play and the Switch Lite is no good for groups.

 Sony retains its reputation for being cool with the PlayStation 5.
 That exterior takes some getting used to, but there’s no denying it feels futuristic.
 Alongside that is its DualSense controller, which adds haptic feedback and adaptive triggers, so you feel more in control.
 It’s a delight to squeeze gently down to fire a gun in Call of Duty: Modern Warfare II and feel more drawn into the action or leap through the skies of New York as Spider-Man in a more tactile manner.